shawn-sandy/blacktie/packages/bootstrap-lite/README.md

 ### Bootstrap without the Guilt (152kb < 70kb )

-A lightweight build of <a href="https://getbootstrap.com" target="_blank">Bootstrap</a>, created to allow developers access to bootstrap core utilities and functions, but flexible lightweight enough to customize without guilt.
+A lightweight build of <a href="https://getbootstrap.com" target="_blank">Bootstrap</a>, created to allow developers access to bootstrap core utilities and functions, allowing you to choose the parts you need giving flexibility and control.

-**BootstrapLite is more of a utility library than a css framework (bootstrap) and requires a greater knowledge css/scss that the full blown version of Bootstrap**
+**BootstrapLite is more of a utility library than a css framework (bootstrap) and may requires some working knowledge scss/sass**

 **Inside**